Travel Information

 Italy & Croatia

 If the menu says 'Servizio', the tip is already included in the price.
-'Coperto' is the amount the restaurant charges for the use of crockery, table linen, bread, etc. If there is nothing on the bill, a tip of 5 to 10 percent is usual.
+'Coperto' is the amount the restaurant charges for the use of crockery, table linen, bread, etc. If there is nothing on the bill, a tip of 5% to 10% is usual.

 France

-If the menu says "Service compris", the tip is already included in the price.
-It is not customary to pay the bill separately.
-One person pays the whole amount at the table.
+If you see the note "Service compris 15%" on the bill, the tip is already included.
+Locals usually give 1 to 1.50 euros per person.
+Tip: It is not customary to pay the bill separately.
+One person should pay the entire amount and then split the amount later.

 Spain